fauno/webpack-terser-sourcemap-test/README.md

+# Issue

 https://github.com/webpack-contrib/terser-webpack-plugin/issues/310

+With minification on, webpack-terser-plugin creates a sourcemap with a single file and no sourcesContent.

+# Tests

 Test with minification enabled and disabled.
 When minification is disabled, the sourcemap file contains all included files and source contents.
-When minification is enabled, the sourcemap loses contents.
+When minification is enabled, the sourcemap loses contents and points to a single file.

 ```bash
 # Inspect the sourcemap